verhas/pyama/doc/snippet.md

 ### Template format

-The templating supports more complex macros.
+The template supports complex macros.
 If the identifier is followed by a colon and a special keyword then the assigned value is evaluated in a different way.
 The keywords supported are

 * `repeat` will repeat the text following the colon followed by the keyword for each element of the assigned value in case it is iterable or a dictionary.
+The elements that result empty string or a string that is only white space are skipped.
+If there are any characters between the `repeat` keyword and the following `:` colon then those characters will be inserted between the individual elements.

    It is not possible to have such values using the snippet macros.
 This possibility is there for extra segment handlers that may want to put such value into the dictionary.

 * `call` will invoke the value if it is callable.
 It is not possible to have such values using the snippet macros.
 This possibility is there for extra segment handlers that may want to put such value into the dictionary.

 * `if` will include the text following the colon followed by the keyword if the value evaluates `True`

 * `ifnot` will include tthe text following the colon followed by the keyword if the value evaluates `False`.
 (For example empty string.)

 The templating engine is implemented in the file `pyama/template.py`.
 It is 24 lines and it is documented in detail on the web page